Home > Accident Types> Personal Injury Information > Personal Injury Claims

 The details of each case are assessed individually, as a number of factors affect the amount of compensation awarded in a personal injury claim.
 These include the extent of the injury, recovery period, any loss of earnings, other losses related to the injury (for example medical expenses and care costs) and whether or not the victim was partially to blame.

 Awards made in previous claims of a similar nature are used as a guideline however, together with general guidelines from the Judicial Studies Board.
-Our ‘How Much’ section provides further information and you can find details of previous settled cases in our news and success stories sections.
+Our ‘How Much’ section provides further information and you can find details of previous settled cases in our personal injury news and success stories sections.

 For most personal injury cases, there is a time limit within which any claim must be brought.
 This is known as the limitation period.
 For those over the age of eighteen, this period is three years from the date of the accident, for children the three year period begins on the date of their eighteenth birthday.